Chicago Transit Authority: Chicago "L"

 The Chicago "L" is the rapid transit system serving the city.
 It is the third-busiest rapid transit system in the United States.
 As of January 2025, the "L" has a fleet of 1,560 train cars serving over eight routes and 226 mi of track.
-Its trains provide about 1,283,471 customer trips each weekday and serve 146 stations in Chicago and seven suburbs.
+Its trains provide an average of 471,547 customer trips each weekday and serve 146 stations in Chicago and seven suburbs.
+The majority of train stations CTA operates have elevators or ramps to provide access for customers with disabilities.
+All trains are accessible, either through fully level boarding or a ramp to bridge the 3-4in height gap.